Coping With Panic Attacks

 Face or handle the fears that your panic attacks are associated with

 Sometimes panic attacks seem to come out of nowhere, and any fear associated with them is simply of having another one.
-Sometimes they're brought on by something a person is worried enough about that they panic.
+Sometimes they're brought on by something you're worried enough about that you panic.
 Often these fears involve an element of feeling something will trap you or have an irreversible effect on your life.
 A fairly common example is how members of a couple may freak out after they've committed to moving in together or getting married.
 Even if they want to do it and know it's the right choice, they may still panic over how final it all seems, and how they might be making a mistake.
 Another example may be someone who's convinced themselves that if they fail an exam, they will literally never get the kind of job they want.
 In the situations where you have an actual worry, it can obviously help to take steps to address or resolve it.

 The panic attacks may also be associated with a specific fear or phobia.
 In this case a reliable long-term solution is to face it.
 You sometimes have to face two connected fears at once, the original thing or situation that scares you, and also your fear of panicking around it.

 Possibly process any upsetting memories related to your panic attacks